Are you looking for a normal CPU fan speed range because you are worried about your PC temperature? Or what are the best fan settings for gaming PC?

 - The optimal fan speed of the CPU should be sufficient to prevent overheating and keep the temperature within its’ safe zone at full load.

-- There are many CPU fan speed controller software such as SpeedFan, MSI Afterburner, and dozens of manufacturer-specific motherboard control panels that allow you to configure the fan speeds.
+- There are many CPU fan speed controller software such as SpeedFan, MSI Afterburner, and dozens of manufacturer-specific motherboard control panels that allow you to adjust the fan speeds.

 - Usually, these tools configure PC fan speed either at a fixed percentage of max speed or a curve based on the temperature readouts.
-The latter mode is more preferable than the former.
+The latter mode is preferable to the former.

-- When your CPU is at high temperature i.e 80C or more, the CPU fan speed should remain 100% constantly until CPU cools itself down.
+- When your CPU is at a high temperature i.e 80C or more, the CPU fan speed should remain 100% constantly until the CPU cools itself down.